billfitzgerald/infosec-primer/getting_started.md

 <figure>
   <img alt="Selecting the active wireless network in Android" src="images/image104.png" width="512.00" height="205.00" title="Selecting the active wireless network in Android">
     <br>
-  <figcaption>Image Caption: Selecting the active wireless network in Android.</figcaption>
+  <figcaption>Image Caption: Selecting the active wireless network in Android</figcaption>
 </figure>
 </div>

 Press and hold the name of the network to bring up the network settings menu, and select **Modify network**.

-**NOTE**: You need to give a longer than average "click" on the wireless name, in the range of 1-2 seconds, to bring up the **Modify Network** option.
+**Note**: You need to give a longer-than-average "click" on the wireless name, in the range of one to two seconds, to bring up the **Modify Network** option.

 <div align="center">
 <figure>